PrasadGautham/web-wrapper-delivery-app/docs/BUSINESS_OPERATIONS_GUIDE.md

 1. Restaurant creates an order.
 2. Backend checks eligible drivers.
-3. Backend excludes:
+3. Backend filters and ranks drivers using:
-- offline drivers
-- stale-location drivers
+- online status
-- at-capacity drivers
+- capacity
-- drivers outside allow-list scope when policy requires it
+- dispatch scope
+- location freshness and distance when fresh location is available
-4. Backend chooses the nearest eligible driver.
+4. Backend prefers the best fresh eligible driver.
+5. If no fresh eligible driver is available, a dedicated allow-listed driver can still receive the order as a fallback so tied-store work does not stall forever.
-5. Driver receives the offer.
+6. Driver receives the offer.
-6. Driver accepts or rejects.
+7. Driver accepts or rejects.
-7. Order progresses through:
+8. Order progresses through:
 - pending
 - accepted
 - atRestaurant
 - pickedUp
 - delivered
-8. Restaurant and merchant views update live.
+9. Restaurant and merchant views update live.
-9. Driver pay and store charge are kept on the order as snapshots.
+10. Driver pay, store charge, and driver-facing offer distance and ETA are kept on the order as snapshots.

 ## Dispatch Rules